 To support delivery systems and governments throughout the region in closing existing gaps, IHI partners in co-design and implementation efforts by responding to requests to serve as a convener for improvement efforts and networks; provides a platform and serves as a catalyst for health and health care improvement innovation; and, most importantly, drives significant improvement results.

 Learn more about our work in Latin America >>

-In partnership with the Ministry of Health and the 5 excellence hospitals (Hospital Albert Einstein, Hospital Moinhos de Vento, Hospital Sírio Libanês, Hospital do Coração, Hospital Oswaldo Cruz) (PROADI) Brazil, in early December 2017, we successfully began a project with 120 public hospitals all across Brazil with an aim to reduce the number of VAP, CLABSI and CAUTI by 50%.
-The project, in its' first phase will run until February 2019.
+In partnership with the Ministry of Health and the 5 excellence hospitals (Hospital Albert Einstein, Hospital Moinhos de Vento, Hospital Sírio Libanês, Hospital do Coração, Hospital Oswaldo Cruz) (PROADI) Brazil, in early December 2017, we successfully began a project with 120 public hospitals across Brazil with an aim to reduce the number of VAP, CLABSI, and CAUTI by 50 percent.
+The project, in its first phase, will run until February 2019.

 Spreading Successful Approaches to Reduce Unnecessary C-Sections in Brazil

 Building on the work of Projeto Parto Adequado, which successfully increased the rate of vaginal birth from 21.6% to 38% over 18 months in 26 public and private hospitals, IHI and Brazil’s Hospital Israelita Albert Einstein have received $1.5 million in funding from Merck for Mothers for Phase II of the project to spread the methods used and lessons learned to an additional 137 hospitals across Brazil.